Zinc futures gain on spot demand

-On the Multi Commodity Exchange, zinc contracts for June delivery traded higher by 30 paise, or 0.18 per cent, at Rs 164.60 per kg with a business turnover of 2,568 lots.
+On the Multi Commodity Exchange, zinc contracts for June delivery traded higher by 20 paise, or 0.12 percent, at Rs 160.80 per kg with a business turnover of 2,527 lots.

 PTI

-Zinc prices on Monday rose 0.18 per cent to Rs 164.60 per kg in futures trade tracking a firm trend in physical markets on the back of pick-up in demand.
+Zinc prices on Friday rose 0.12 percent to Rs 160.80 per kg in futures trade, tracking a firm trend in physical markets on the back of pick-up in demand.

-On the Multi Commodity Exchange, zinc contracts for June delivery traded higher by 30 paise, or 0.18 per cent, at Rs 164.60 per kg with a business turnover of 2,568 lots.Marketmen said widening of positions by participants, following pick-up in demand from consuming industries, kept zinc prices higher in futures trade.
+On the Multi Commodity Exchange, zinc contracts for June delivery traded higher by 20 paise, or 0.12 percent, at Rs 160.80 per kg with a business turnover of 2,527 lots.Marketmen said widening of positions by participants, following pick-up in demand from consuming industries, kept zinc prices higher in futures trade.

 Moneycontrol Ready Reckoner